 Interview by Will Viharo, Digital Media Ghost, June 2018

 Interview with influential publishing insider Jane Friedman, June 2015

 “Making The Leap Into Freelance Copy Editing,” American Journalism Review, April 2015

-My journey from newspaper editor to indie book editor, in The Huffington Post, December 2013
+My journey from newspaper editor to indie book editor, Huffington Post, December 2013

 Interview with Bainbridge Island writer Wendy Wallace, April 2010